hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 > How does this workflow integrate with other parts of the system (potentially not live)?
 What happens at the boundaries between live parts and non-live parts?
 For example, the interactively assembled GUI is later passed to a compiler which creates an executable form of the GUI.

-Everything is live: Adding and removing nodes or connections, changing values, even collapsing multiple nodes to one â€œsuperâ€ node.
+Everything is live: Adding and removing nodes or connections, changing values, even collapsing multiple nodes to one “super” node.

 ### Limitations
 > To which extend can the liveness of one activity be kept up?
 For example, at which magnitude of data flow nodes does the propagation of values become non-immediate?
 At which magnitude of elapsed time can the Elm debugger not replay the application immediately anymore or when does it break down?
 Does an exception break the liveness?